willpatton2310/Kickstarter_Challenge/README.md

 Our client wanted to investigate the relationship between campaign size and success for plays.
 The resultant trends showed as follows:
 ![image-name](Outcomes_vs_Goals.png)
+For plays, the data show that there is a fairly clear trend that campaingns with dontation goals of over 15,000 USD or GBP (of over 1000 campaigns, only 57 were performed in a different currency.)
+There were 6 out of 9 campaigns that were successful that were over 35,000, but these seem to be outliers to the total sample.
+To complete this analysis, it would be best to have the dollar exchange rates of the campaigns to preent all data in USD.
+It would also be best to separate the British campaigns and the US campaigns as they represent the largest samples.
+One challenge in dealing with the data was creating so many CountIFS() entries.
+It was too manual and prone to errors.